Companies that use Neon CRM

 Analyzed and validated by Henley Wing Chiu

-Neon CRM We detected 1,819 customers using Neon CRM and 79 companies that churned or ended their trial.
-The most common industry is Non-profit Organizations (34%) and the most common company size is 2-10 employees (56%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Neon CRM We detected 1,988 companies using Neon CRM, 109 companies that churned, and 29 customers with upcoming renewal in the next 3 months.
+The most common industry is Non-profit Organizations (34%) and the most common company size is 2-10 employees (57%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login